mattst/InsertDateTime/README.md

-InsertDateTime - Plugin for Sublime Text v2 and v3
+### InsertDateTime - A Plugin for Sublime Text v2 and v3

 A Sublime Text plugin to insert date time stamps.